-On Sunday, March 17, 2013, thousands of runners will navigate their way from Downtown LA to Santa Monica in the 28th annual LA Marathon.
-The 2013 LA Marathon will be the fourth running of the iconic “Stadium to the Sea” course, which takes runners from Dodger Stadium to the Pacific Ocean.
-Runners will pass many of LA’s world‐famous landmarks along the way, including Walt Disney Concert Hall, TCL Chinese Theatre, the Sunset Strip, Rodeo Drive and the Santa Monica Pier.
+On Sunday, March 9, 2014, thousands of runners will navigate their way from Downtown LA to Santa Monica in the 2014 LA Marathon.
+The 2014 LA Marathon is the fifth running of the iconic “Stadium to the Sea” course, which takes runners from Dodger Stadium to the Pacific Ocean.
+Runners pass many of LA’s world‐famous landmarks along the way, including Walt Disney Concert Hall, TCL Chinese Theatre, the Sunset Strip, Rodeo Drive and the Santa Monica Pier.
 Dozens of bands, cheerleaders and other entertainment will be stationed at mile markers throughout the race to entertain spectators and motivate runners.

 Reflecting its status as a premier race, the LA Marathon received the coveted designation as the nation’s best big city race in the January 2013 issue of Runner’s World magazine.
 “We are honored to be recognized by the leading running publication as the best big city race in the country,” said Nick Curl, LA Marathon’s Race Director.
 “We continue to challenge ourselves to enhance the runner experience from year to year, and recognitions like these confirm that our efforts are working.”

-Registration for the LA Marathon closes on January 14, 2013.
-Registration for the LA Big 5K, which does NOT include Marathon entry, closes on March 8th.
+Online registration for the LA Marathon closes on Jan.
+14, 2014.
+Online registration for the LA Big 5K, which does NOT include Marathon entry, closes on Feb.
+28, 2014.

-Stay at official 2013 LA Marathon hotels at an exclusive discounted rate by making your reservation through the Hotel Reservation Center.
-With 30 hotels to choose from in Downtown Los Angeles, Beverly Hills and Santa Monica, each hotel has been specially reviewed and the lowest price is guaranteed for LA Marathon participants, family and friends.
+Stay at official LA Marathon hotels at an exclusive discounted rate by making your reservation through the Hotel Reservation Center.
+With dozens of hotels to choose from in Downtown Los Angeles, Beverly Hills and Santa Monica, each hotel has been specially reviewed and the lowest price is guaranteed for LA Marathon participants, family and friends.

-It all starts on Friday, March 15th with the annual LA Marathon Expo, featuring interactive exhibits, live entertainment, the Official Merchandise Store and product trials.
+It all starts on Friday, March 7 with the annual Health & Fitness Expo, featuring interactive exhibits, live entertainment, the Official Merchandise Store and product trials.
 In addition, the Expo is the home of Participant Packet Pick-Up for all marathon runners.
 The two-day Expo is free, open to the public, and is held at the Los Angeles Convention Center in Downtown.

 Next up on the Marathon course is the legendary Sunset Strip in West Hollywood, where the Chateau Marmont provides a secluded hideaway for its famous (and infamous) clientele.
 Built in 1927 and modeled after a royal residence in France's Loire Valley, the hotel’s sixty-three rooms, cottages and bungalows offer all of the comforts of home, accompanied by panoramic views of the city from its perch above Sunset Blvd.
 Generations of artists, musicians, photographers, novelists and screenwriters have found inspiration at the Chateau, including Tim Burton, F. Scott Fitzgerald, Annie Leibovitz, Dorothy Parker, the Red Hot Chili Peppers, Hunter S. Thompson and Bruce Weber.